 11:00 Morning break

 13:05 Afternoon learning (History, Geography, Art, Music, DT, PE and Science)

 15:05 Home time

 Please note: ensure children are wearing sensible school shoes at all times as the Daily Mile will occur whenever possible.

-Please note: PE for this term is on Wednesdays.
+Please note: PE for this term is on Mondays.
 To ensure your child can take a full and active part in these lessons, please make sure they have a full kit of t-shirt, shorts and trainers or pumps in school, especially if after school clubs are attended.
-Swimming lessons will be on a Thursday; please ensure your child brings their swimming costume, a towel and goggles if required.

 The way we implement homework here at Horn’s Mill has changed.
 We value the vital importance reading has on a child’s life and education.
 With that in mind, we are having a huge reading campaign this year and we need your help to ensure your child is reading at home too.
 Children in Team 5 are expected to read for a minimum of 15 minutes per day from Sunday through to Thursday.
 Ideally, this would be done with another person but if this is not possible reading alone for this time is still very impactful.
 Please initial your child's Reading Record after they have recorded their home reading.
 We are doing a wide range of things in school to help inspire your child to read more and regularly update the class library with books that are current and interesting for your child to read in school and take home.
 If you think of any books that your child might like us to order, please let any staff member in Team 5 know.